 - 1.1.
-South Ribble Borough Council is in the process of preparing a Local Development Framework (LDF).
-All planning authorities are required to produce an LDF which is a folder of local development documents setting out their vision, planning strategies and policies.
-This new folder of documents will replace the South Ribble Local Plan, which was adopted in 2000. - 1.2.
-The Site Allocations and Development Management Policies Development Plan Document (DPD) is one of the documents in the LDF.
-This 'Publication' Version of the DPD sets out the vision for the Borough and the Council's interpretation of the Central Lancashire Core Strategy including development management policies.
+South Ribble Borough Council has prepared a Development Plan.
+All planning authorities are required to produce a Development Plan which is a folder of local development documents setting out their vision, planning strategies and policies.
+This new folder of documents will replace the South Ribble Local Plan which was adopted in 2000. - 1.2.
+The Local Plan (adopted July 2015) forms part of the Development Plan.
+It sets out the vision for the borough and the Council's interpretation of the Central Lancashire Core Strategy including development management policies.
 It also allocates or protects land for different uses, such as housing, employment or play space.

+Status of Local Plan

-It is founded on community involvement exercises which were part of the Issues and Options stage in 2010-11.
-Later comments made in response to consultation on the Preferred Options version of the DPD (November 2011 January 2012) have, where appropriate been taken into account. - 1.3.
-This is not the final plan.
-It is being published to identify the sites and policies that The Council plan to take forward, and also to allow formal representations to be made within a six week period. - 1.4 The Publication Site Allocation DPD documents are as follows: - Site Allocations and Development Management Policies DPD: The full document is available on the Council's website www.southribble.gov.uk/ldf.
-Representations may be made using The Council's online form, which is the preferred method of response.
-Representations may also be submitted by post using the address given below. - Paper version: Copies of the full document containing background information, the full set of draft policies and preferred sites are available to view at Council offices and in all local libraries. - Proposals Map: This map shows the proposed allocations, designations and boundaries listed within this document.
-There are also additional maps in the appendices. - Supporting Documents: There are a number of supporting documents to accompany the main Site Allocations DPD including a detailed Sustainability Appraisal and Habitats Regulations Assessment.
+- 1.3 The Local Plan (adopted July 2015) was endorsed by Full Council on 22 July 2015, for use for development management purposes to guide decisions on planning applications. - 1.4 The Local Plan (adopted July 2015) documents are as follows: - Local Plan (adopted July 2015): The full document is available on the Council's website www.southribble.gov.uk/ldf. - Paper version: A copy of the full document is available to view at the Council offices. - Policies Map: This map shows the allocations, designations and boundaries listed within this document.
+There are also additional maps in the appendices.

-How do I submit my representations?

-1.5 Representations may be made by email or post:

-Website: www.southribble.gov.uk/ldf ldf@southribble.gov.uk/ldf

-Post: Forward Planning Team - South Ribble Borough Council

-Civic Centre, West Paddock, Leyland, PR25 1DH
+• Supporting Documents: There are a number of supporting documents to accompany the Local Plan (adopted July 2015) including a detailed Sustainability Appraisal and Habitats Regulations Assessment.

-- 2.1 The Site Allocations and Development Management Policies Development Plan Document (DPD) forms part of the statutory Development Plan for South Ribble known as the Local Development Framework (LDF).
-Once adopted, it will identify and allocate land required over a 15 year period in order to achieve the vision for growth as outlined in the Central Lancashire Core Strategy. - 2.2 It is not the purpose of this document to grant permission to specific proposals this will continue to be addressed through the existing planning application process.
-Instead, the Site Allocations DPD will ensure that appropriate forms of development can occur in the most suitable locations.
+- 2.1 The Local Plan (adopted July 2015) forms part of the statutory Development Plan for South Ribble.
+It identifies and allocates land required over a 15 year period in order to achieve the vision for growth as outlined in the Central Lancashire Core Strategy. - 2.2 It is not the purpose of this document to grant permission to specific proposals this will continue to be addressed through the existing planning application process.
+Instead, the Local Plan (adopted July 2015) will ensure that appropriate forms of development can occur in the most suitable locations.
 It helps provide a level of certainty about which areas will be developed or protected in the future and for what purpose.
 However, the allocation of a site does not necessarily mean that it will be developed straight away.
-For example the Council is proposing a residential phasing policy which will be subject to annual monitoring. - 2.3 The document also contains a number of development management policies.
-Some of these policies have been amended from the South Ribble Local Plan (adopted 2000) see Appendix 1.
+The Council is proposing a residential phasing policy which will be subject to annual monitoring. - 2.3 To monitor the success of the policies in this Local Plan, a performance monitoring framework has been developed (shown at Appendix 7).
+This identifies indicators relevant to the objectives of the Central Lancashire Core Strategy, the key document of the Development Plan.
+These indicators will be monitored each year through the Annual Monitoring Report (AMR) so that a comparison can be made between the predicted effects of implementation of the Plan and the actual effects.
+Monitoring will help to identify how well the policies are working and also identify any adverse effects.
+If any adverse effects arise, the policies will be reviewed or mitigation measures developed to overcome and prevent further adverse effects.
+Appropriate contingency actions are set out in the performance monitoring framework. - 2.4 The document also contains a number of development management policies.
+Some of these policies have been amended from the South Ribble Local Plan (2000) see Appendix 1.
 In addition, new policies have been formulated based on recent or emerging local issues and national guidance.
+These policies taken together and in consideration with the adopted Central Lancashire Core Strategy and other guidance will be used to determine planning applications within South Ribble.